KaungSiThu-Sallius/Sleep-Disorders-Analysis/README.md

     <li>Visualize the relationship between sleep disorders and average stress level.</li>
     <li>Visualize the relationship between BMI categories and the number of individuals with each sleep disorder.</li>
     <li>Explore the correlation between gender and sleep disorders.</li>
-    <li>Display the relationship between sleep disorders and average quality of sleep.</li>
     <li>Display the relationship between sleep disorders and average daily steps.</li>
 </ol>